Christine Arylo’s Flower Facts on Relationships and Gift Giving

 Love Yourself, Treat Yourself to Flowers

-I'm also a firm believer that the amount of love you have in your life starts with the amount of love you have for yourself.
+And, while no home will ever be picture perfect, flowers can be used to create favorite spots we love to walk by, relax in, or reenergize in.
+I’m also a firm believer that the amount of love you have in your life starts with the amount of love you have for yourself.
 So, in addition to giving flowers to others, remember to give flowers to yourself too.
 Research shows that flowers make people happier; make yourself happier and include flowers as a part of your daily self-love practice!

 Your Florist is Your BFF